 Now, you’re ready to insert your new sewing machine needle.
 And all you have to do is…

-- Next, loosen the needle clamp screw just enough to release the old needle.
+Step 8: Next, hold the old needle firmly as you turn the needle clamp screw, using the screwdriver that came with your sewing machine.
+You want to loosen it just enough to release the needle.
 (On my machine, I turn the needle clamp screw towards me to loosen.)

-- Wrap the point of the old needle with Scotch tape and discard.
+Step 9: Wrap the point of the old needle with Scotch tape and discard it.
+You can store old needles in a used prescription bottle until it is full and then discard.

-- Now, hold the needle with the flat side of the shank facing backward or away from you.
+Step 10: Now, hold the new needle with the flat side of the shank facing towards the back of the machine and away from you.

-- And push the needle up into the needle clamp as far as it will go.
+Step 11: And push the needle up into the needle bar as far as it will go.

-- Finally, turn the needle clamp screw to tighten.
+Step 12: Finally, turn the needle clamp screw in the opposite direction used in step 6 to tighten.

 Wasn’t that simple?!

-Pro tip: And how do you know when a needle is past its expiration date?
+Sew easy tip: And how do you know when a needle is past its expiration date?
 Well, you can hear it.
-That is, you will hear THUNK, THUNK, ThUNK each time a dull needle pierces the fabric.
+That is, you will hear THUNK, THUNK, THUNK each time a dull needle pierces the fabric.

-Your machine will have either a vertical or a horizontal spool pin or both.
+Your machine will have either a vertical or a horizontal spool pin and/or both.

 As I’ve said before, it is critical to thread your machine properly!

-And since I know that you don’t want any of that, you’re going to commit to learning how to thread your machine properly from the start.
+And since I know that you don’t want any of that nonsense, you’re going to commit to learning how to thread your machine properly from the start.

-Many sewing machines provide helpful diagrams right on the machine that tell exactly how to correctly wind your bobbin and thread your machine.
+Many sewing machines provide helpful diagrams on the top side of the machine that tells you exactly how to correctly wind your bobbin and thread your machine.

-To begin, FIRST, raise the presser foot to OPEN the tension discs and allow the thread to fall in between them!
+FIRST, lift the presser foot to OPEN the tension discs so that the thread can fall in between them!
 Do NOT skip this step!

 Okay, you’re almost home…